-- (1) How do we know which costs are fixed and which are variable?
-Over a very short time horizon say, a few months most costs are fixed.
-Over such a short period, a firm is usually obligated to pay for contracted shipments of materials.
-Over a very long time horizon say, ten years nearly all costs are variable.
-Workers and managers can be laid off (or employment can be reduced by attrition), and much of the machinery can be sold off or not replaced as it becomes obsolete and is scrapped. - (2) Fixed costs versus sunk costs.
-Fixed costs can be avoided if the firm shuts down or goes out of business.
-Sunk costs, on the other hand, are costs that have been incurred and cannot be recovered.
-Fixed costs affect the firm's decisions looking forward, whereas sunk costs do not.
-Fixed costs that are high relative to revenue and cannot be reduced might lead a firm to shut down-eliminating those fixed costs and earning zero profit may be better than incurring ongoing losses.
+- (1) Determining fixed and variable costs.
+Over a short period of time, most costs are fixed because the firm is obligated to pay for contracted shipments of materials.
+Over a longer period, nearly all costs become variable as the firm can adjust its level of production and make changes to its workforce and equipment. - (2) Fixed costs vs. sunk costs.
+Fixed costs can be avoided if the firm shuts down or goes out of business, while sunk costs are costs that have already been incurred and cannot be recovered.
+Fixed costs affect a firm's decisions going forward, while sunk costs do not.
+A high level fixed cost may cause a firm to shut down, while a high level sunk cost may lead to regret for past decisions but do not affect future decisions.